 Both skill and art are needed to turn an interview into an opportunity.
 But preparation may be the biggest determination of success at converting an interview into a job, an internship or an important career move.

-To help you prepare, try out Big Interview for free!
+To help you prepare, try out Big Interview for free in partnership with Capital One!
 Use it to learn and practice your interview skills, whether you're interviewing for a job or graduate school.

-Big Interview is an online program that provides resources for students to prepare for interviews and the job application process.
+Big Interview has been provided free of charge to our students in partnership with Capital One.
+It is an online program that provides resources for students to prepare for interviews and the job application process.
 Most notably, they have an interactive AI mock interview tool that provides personalized feedback and recommendations based on your recorded responses to various interview questions.
 We encourage you to use Big Interview to help you prepare for the future.

 Be yourself.
 Pretending to be someone or something you are not ends up being a lose-lose situation, even if you land the job or internship.
 However, being yourself does not mean “wing it.”
 To get a job or internship offer, you need to be the best you that you can be.